we all want to know how travel changes you and it does so by letting travel change who you are

 Kind of.

-But maybe not when you are wearing that ridiculous sun hat.
+But maybe not when you are wearing that ridiculous sun hat, though.

 You don’t “find yourself” when you travel.
 You “lose yourself”.